Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

 We present the results of $R_{n}(Q=31.6~{\rm GeV})$, $\hat{R}_{n}(M_\tau)$, and $\tilde{R}_{n}(M_H)$ up to four-loop QCD corrections using the PMCm scale-setting approach in Table~\ref{pmcm}.
-Table~\ref{pmcm} shows that the PMCm predictions generally have better convergence than those of the conventional predictions under a broader choice of renormalization scale, especially when more loop terms are known.
-For conventional pQCD series if the renormalization scale is directly set as the one to eliminate the large logs, its convergence may be comparable with that of PMCm series.
-This feature of PMCm series can be seen more clearly in Table~\ref{pmcmorder}, where we have set the values of each loop-terms for the four-loop approximants $R_{3}(Q=31.6~{\rm GeV})$, $\hat{R}_{3}(M_{\tau})$, and $\tilde{R}_{3}(M_H)$ using the PMCm scale-setting approach.
-The relative importance of the LO-terms: NLO-terms: N$^2$LO-terms : N$^3$LO-terms become
+Table~\ref{pmcm} shows that the PMCm predictions generally have close behavior to the central predictions under conventional scale-setting procedures, especially when more loop terms are known.
+This is because that when the renormalization scale of the conventional series is set as the one to eliminate the large logs, the divergent renormalon terms may also be simultaneously removed, since the $\{\beta_i\}$-terms are always accompanied by the log-terms.

+We present the values of each loop terms for the four-loop predictions $R_{3}(Q=31.6~{\rm GeV})$, $\hat{R}_{3}(M_{\tau})$, and $\tilde{R}_{3}(M_H)$ using the PMCm scale-setting approach in Table~\ref{pmcmorder}~\footnote{ By using the RGE recursively, one can get correct $\alpha_s$-value and achieve a well-matching of $\alpha_s$ to its coefficients at the same perturbative order.
+However such treatment is a kind of $\{\beta_i\}$-resummation, and the resultant PMC series is no longer a usual fixed-order series.
+Thus the function of Table~\ref{pmcmorder} is to show its own perturbative behavior.}.
+The relative importance among the LO-terms, the NLO-terms, the N$^2$LO-terms and the N$^3$LO-terms for those approximants are

-which represent a faster convergent behavior than the predictions using conventional scale-setting approach.
-Table \ref{pmcmorder} shows that there are residual scale dependence of $R_{3}(Q=31.6~{\rm GeV})$ and $\tilde{R}_{3}(M_H)$ for the LO and NLO terms, which are however negligible (e.g. the errors are only about $\pm 0.1\%$ of the LO-terms and $\pm 0.04\%$ of the NLO-terms, respectively), which are much smaller than the corresponding ones under conventional scale-setting approach.
+Table \ref{pmcmorder} shows that there are residual scale dependence of $R_{3}(Q=31.6~{\rm GeV})$ and $\tilde{R}_{3}(M_H)$ for the LO and NLO terms, which are quite small (e.g. the errors are only about $\pm 0.1\%$ of the LO-terms and $\pm 0.04\%$ of the NLO-terms, respectively), which are smaller than the corresponding ones under conventional scale-setting approach.
 Although the residual scale dependence of $\hat{R}_{3}(M_{\tau})$ is sizable -- approximately $\pm 10\%$ and is comparable to the conventional scale dependence.
 Here the large residual scale dependence of $\hat{R}_{3}(M_{\tau})$ is reasonable, caused by the poor pQCD convergence for the PMC scales at higher orders and the uncertainties of the $\alpha_s$-running behavior in the low-energy region.